Roger McGuinn: Post-Byrds

 Since 1981, McGuinn has regularly toured (primarily playing clubs and small theaters) as a solo singer-guitarist.
 In 2018 he embarked on a tour with Chris Hillman, a fellow original Byrd, backed by Marty Stuart and His Fabulous Superlatives, in commemoration of the 50th anniversary of the Byrds' Sweetheart of the Rodeo album, after which McGuinn returned to touring solo.

-In 1987 Roger McGuinn was the opening act for Dylan and Tom Petty and he performed at Farm Aid.
+In 1987, McGuinn was the opening act for Dylan and Tom Petty and he performed at Farm Aid.

+In 1991 he took part in the Guitar Legends concerts in Seville, Spain as part of the Expo '92 Seville.

 After a decade without a recording contract, he released his comeback solo album, Back from Rio in 1991.
 It included the hit single "King of the Hill", written together with, and featuring, Petty.
 He returned with a live band featuring John Jorgenson, George Hawkins and Stan Lynch.

-In 1993 McGuinn performed at the 30th Anniversary Concert for Bob Dylan with George Harrison, Eric Clapton, Neil Young, Tom Petty, G.E.Smith, and others.
+In 1992 McGuinn performed at the 30th Anniversary Concert for Bob Dylan with George Harrison, Eric Clapton, Neil Young, Tom Petty, G.E.Smith, and others.

 On July 11, 2000, McGuinn testified before a Senate Judiciary Committee hearing that downloading music from the Internet causes artists to not always receive the royalties that (non-Internet based) record companies state in contracts and that, to date, the Byrds had not received any royalties for their greatest successes, "Mr. Tambourine Man" and "Turn, Turn, Turn"; they only received advances, which were split five ways and were just "a few thousand dollars" per band member.
 He also stated that he was receiving 50 percent royalties from MP3.com.

 He was also part of an author/musician band, Rock Bottom Remainders, a group of published writers doubling as musicians to raise proceeds for literacy charities.
 In July 2013, McGuinn co-authored an interactive ebook, Hard Listening, with the rest of the group.